basnijholt/unidep/README.md

 ### Conflict Resolution

-`conda-join` features a conflict resolution mechanism to manage version conflicts and platform-specific dependencies in `requirements.yaml` files.
+`unidep` features a conflict resolution mechanism to manage version conflicts and platform-specific dependencies in `requirements.yaml` files.
 This functionality ensures optimal package version selection based on specified requirements.

 #### How It Works

-- **Version Pinning Priority**: `conda-join` gives priority to version-pinned packages when multiple versions of the same package are specified.
+- **Version Pinning Priority**: `unidep` gives priority to version-pinned packages when multiple versions of the same package are specified.
 For instance, if both `foo` and `foo <1` are listed, `foo <1` is selected due to its specific version pin.

-- **Minimal Scope Selection**: `conda-join` resolves platform-specific dependency conflicts by preferring the version with the most limited platform scope.
+- **Minimal Scope Selection**: `unidep` resolves platform-specific dependency conflicts by preferring the version with the most limited platform scope.
 For instance, given `foo <1 # [linux64]` and `foo >1`, it installs `foo <1` exclusively on Linux-64 and `foo >1` on all other platforms.
 This approach ensures platform-specific requirements are precisely met.

-- **Resolving Intractable Conflicts**: When conflicts are irreconcilable (e.g., `foo >1` vs. `foo <1`), `conda-join` issues a warning and defaults to the first encountered specification.
+- **Resolving Intractable Conflicts**: When conflicts are irreconcilable (e.g., `foo >1` vs. `foo <1`), `unidep` issues a warning and defaults to the first encountered specification.

 ## :memo: Usage

 ### With `pyproject.toml` or `setup.py`

-To use `conda-join` in your project, you can configure it in `pyproject.toml`.
+To use `unidep` in your project, you can configure it in `pyproject.toml`.
 This setup works alongside a `requirements.yaml` file located in the same directory.
 The behavior depends on your project's setup:

 - **When using only `pyproject.toml`**: The `dependencies` field in `pyproject.toml` will be automatically populated based on the contents of `requirements.yaml`.
 - **When using `setup.py`**: The `install_requires` field in `setup.py` will be automatically populated, reflecting the dependencies defined in `requirements.yaml`.